appseconnect/docs/_posts/Integration/SAGE300-Magento2/2020-05-23-ic-shipment-add.md

         identifier: sage300magentoshipment
 ---

-## Shipment Add from SAGE 300 to Magento 2

 Executing the process is a vital part when integrating any applications.
 This section of the document will let the users understand how the integration for the adding **Shipments** can be executed using a workflow from SAGE 300 to Magento2.

 ## Brief Description